signmotion/id_gen/README.md

 - Sharing your examples.
 If you've experimented with our use cases or have crafted some examples of your own, feel free to add them to the `example` directory.
 Your practical insights can enrich our resource pool.
 - Fix typos/grammar mistakes.
 - Report bugs and scenarios that are difficult to implement.
-- Implement new features by making a pull-request (look below).
+- Implement new features by making a pull-request.

 ## 🕧TODO (perhaps)